 The Milky Way, too, moves in space relative to other galaxies.
 In about 4 billion years, the Milky Way will collide with its nearest neighbor, the Andromeda Galaxy.
 The two are rushing toward each other at about 70 miles per second (112 km per second).

 Everything in the universe is, therefore, in motion.

 There is no chance that you'll be flung off to space right now, because the Earth's gravity is so strong compared to its spinning motion.
 (This latter motion is called centripetal acceleration.)
 At its strongest point, which is at the equator, centripetal acceleration only counteracts Earth's gravity by about 0.3 percent.
 In other words, you don't even notice it, although you will weigh slightly less at the equator than at the poles.

-NASA says the probability for Earth stopping its spin is "practically zero" for the next few billion years, so you can feel safe in knowing you'll stay in place.
+NASA says the probability for Earth stopping its spin is "practically zero" for the next few billion years.
 Theoretically, however, if the Earth did stop moving suddenly, there would be an awful effect.
 The atmosphere would still be moving at the original speed of the Earth's rotation.
 This means that everything would be swept off of land, including people, buildings and even trees, topsoil and rocks, NASA added.